Rewiring vs

 3. 3

-For major electrical work, it's best to hire a qualified, licensed professional who can ensure the job is done safely and to code.
+For complex or extensive electrical work, it's best to hire a licensed and insured electrician to ensure the job is done safely and up to code.

 Frequently Asked Questions